shannie25/cpu-scheduling-visualization/README.md

 ## 3. Open the browser
 Visit: http://localhost:5000

-## Acknowledgements
-This simulator was developed as a project requirement for the Operating Systems course to visualize and analyze CPU scheduling strategies interactively.

 ## Screenshot: Directory structure shown in VSCode.

 <img width="829" height="223" alt="image" src="https://github.com/user-attachments/assets/0ce9383a-a4b2-4e7a-91c3-d4cb3401a16c" />